Graduate Certificate in Educational Neuroscience

 - A completed and recognised AQF comparable Diploma level qualification with a minimum of 3 years of professional experience in the facilitation of learning of others; OR

 - A minimum of 5 years professional experience in the facilitation of learning of others.

 Applicants who hold relevant qualifications with extensive employment experience in an educational setting will be referred to the Head of Course for consideration of admission.

-Employment experience must be shown n a letter of employment which is presented on a company letterhead as well as signed and dated by a delegated authority.
+Employment experience must be shown on a letter of employment which is presented on company letterhead as well as signed and dated by a delegated authority.
 The letter must contain position title, duties performed and length of service.